wessenstam/demoguide/docs/instructor/instructor.md

 !!!danger

     Please try to avoid logging into the HSPAS machine.
 It is needed as is distributed.
-The cloud tenant and might not run as expected if changes are made.
+The cloud tenant might not run as expected if changes are made.